 Read the journal’s standard author agreement.

-CJRL is distributed through Columbia University’s Academic Commons.
+CJRL is archived in Columbia University’s Academic Commons.
 Academic Commons is Columbia University’s institutional repository, offering long-term public access to research shared by the Columbia community.
 A program of the Columbia University Libraries, Academic Commons provides secure, replicated storage for files in multiple formats.
 Academic Commons assigns a DOI and accurate metadata to each work to enhance discoverability.

 We welcome any and all inquiries regarding our Journal.
 Email inquiries, including requests for print copies, may be sent to email@example.com.